 Buying medicines over the internet

-Many websites selling medicines via the internet originate from outside the UK and are not regulated by UK authorities.
+Many websites selling medicines online originate from outside the UK and are not regulated by UK authorities.
 Buying prescription-only medicines from unauthorised sources significantly increases the risk of getting substandard or fake medicines.

-If you get medicines without consulting with an appropriate healthcare professional, you risk being supplied with medicines that are not safe or not suitable for you to use.
+If you get medicines without consulting an appropriate healthcare professional, you risk being supplied with medicines that isn't safe or is unsuitable for you to take.

 Medicines bought online may not meet UK regulatory and quality standards.

 If you want to sell medicines online in the UK, you must: